microsoft/dotnet/releases/net462/dotnet462-changes.md

 * Fix RunContinuationsAscynchronously flag for all continuation types.
 [146618]
 * Fixed NullReference exception if  "sha1RSA" is passed to RSACryptoServiceProvider.SignHash().
 [147247]
 * Fixed "Unhandled Exception: System.Security.SecurityException: Unable to retrieve security descriptor for this frame." in System.Security.Principal.WindowsIdentity.RunImpersonated() [149685]
-* Removed the System.Numerics.Vectors facade from the targeting pack.
-If this facade is needed, add a reference to the System.Numerics.Vectors NuGet package.
+* Removed the System.Numerics.Vectors façade from the targeting pack.
+If this façade is needed, add a reference to the System.Numerics.Vectors NuGet package.
 [120400]
 * SignedXml now supports SHA256/384/512 signing.
 [125387]
 * Added a new type called DSACng.
 [180229]
 * Fixed Warnings generated during build that before required a global disable.
 [185846]